Applied-Labs-LLC/cli-shopify-vitals/README.md

 - Input a product URL from Shopify store
 - Fill out prompts as needed necessary
 - Review JSON file saved to your desktop

+## Future: Automation

+To make this more automation focused, the contents of `index.mjs` could be restructured to not require the use of `@clack/prompts` within another script file.
+The inputs required by the prompts could be written as a `process.argv` variables picked up in Node.
+This would enable the ability to write pipelines (eg. GitHub Actions) or include within loops of other scripts.